-Emancipated Minors: This bylaw also applies to students 18 years of age or older and emancipated minors.
-AND
+Emancipated Minors: This Bylaw also applies to students 18 years of age or older and emancipated minors.

-Every Student Succeeds Act: Students transferring to another school under any provision of the federal legislation "Every Student Succeeds Act" are not residentially eligible at their new school.
-However, a student may become eligible under the provisions of the appropriate Section and State CIF Constitution and Bylaws.
+No Child Left Behind Every Student Succeeds Act: Students transferring to another school under any provision of the federal legislation "No Child Left Behind Every Student Succeeds Act" are not residentially eligible at their new school.
+However, a student may become eligible under the provisions of the appropriate CIF Section and CIF State Constitution and Bylaws.
 (The Elementary Secondary Education Act (Pub.L.
-114-95) also know as the Every Student Succeeds Act of ESSA, was signed into law on December 10, 2015 by President Obama.)
-Boarding School: A high school student who transfers to or from the status of a full time resident at a 24-hour boarding school shall be subject to all provisions of Bylaw 207 with the exception of those making a valid change of residence (Bylaw 206).
+114-95) also known as the Every Student Succeeds Act or ESSA, was signed into law on December 10, 2015 by President Obama.)

+Boarding School: A high school student who transfers to or from the status of a full-time resident at a 24-hour boarding school shall be subject to all provisions of Bylaw 207 with the exception of those making a valid change of residence (Bylaw 206).

-Question: Is a boarding school student eligible to apply for the Sit Out Period?
-Answer: Yes, assuming the student meets all provisions of 207.B(5).b.
+QUESTION: Is a boarding school student eligible to apply for the Sit Out Period?
+ANSWER: Yes, assuming the student meets all provisions of Bylaw 207.B.(5).b.
 (Approved April 2018 Federated Council)